Preparing your application

 What happens next?

-You may have to wait for a while to hear if you have got an interview.
-Our admissions calendar (below) can give you an idea of timelines.
+You may have to wait for a while to hear if you have got an interview as we normally have to wait until most applicants have applied to make our decisions.

 If you are invited to interview:

 It takes some time after the interviews to make our decisions (you will not be told on the day).
-We usually aim to notify everyone by 31 March using the UCAS Track system.
+We will notify everyone by the beginning of May, but many will hear sooner, via both UCAS and email.

-Unfortunately we cannot interview all applicants.
-If you are not successful in getting an interview then we will send you an 'unsuccessful' decision directly through the UCAS Track system (the online system which allows you to track the progress of your university applications).
-We are not able to write to everyone individually who is unsuccessful.
-However, a reason for the decision will be provided to you through UCAS.
+Unfortunately, we cannot interview all applicants.
+If you are not successful in getting an interview, then we will send you an 'unsuccessful' decision directly through UCAS and email.

-If you have any questions about applying to Gateway which aren't answered on this website then please feel free to contact the Admissions office at email@example.com or on 020 7468 5147 and we will be happy to help.
+If you have any questions about applying to Gateway which aren't answered on this website, please feel free to contact the Admissions office at firstname.lastname@example.org or on 020 7468 5147 and we will be happy to help.